How Poems Tell the Story of Our Time: A Conversation with Amanda Gorman

 Amanda Gorman is the youngest inaugural poet in U.S. history.
 She is a committed advocate for the environment, racial equality, and gender justice.
 Amanda’s activism and poetry have been featured on the Today Show, PBS Kids, and CBS This Morning, and in the New York Times, Vogue, and Essence.
 After graduating cum laude from Harvard University, she now lives in her hometown of Los Angeles.
 In 2017, Amanda Gorman was appointed the first-ever National Youth Poet Laureate by Urban Word – a program that supports Youth Poets Laureate in more than 60 cities, regions and states nationally.
 Gorman’s groundbreaking performance of her poem, “The Hill We Climb”, at the 2021 Presidential Inauguration received international critical acclaim, inspiring millions of viewers with her message of hope, resilience, and healing.

 Amanda appeared on the cover of TIME magazine in February 2021 and was the first poet to grace the cover of Vogue in their May 2021 issue.
 She was Porter Magazine's July 2021 cover star and received The Artist Impact Award at the 2021 Backstage at the Geffen Awards.
 Amanda was one of 5 Variety Power of Women honorees and cover star, as well one of 3 cover stars for Glamour's Women of the Year.
-The special edition of her inaugural poem, “The Hill We Climb,” was published in March 2021.
-Her debut picture book, Change Sings, released this September 2021 and her poetry collection Call Us What We Carry in December 2021, all debuting at #1 on New York Times, USA Today and Wall Street Journal bestsellers lists.
-Please visit theamandagorman.com.
+Amanda signed a three-year long partnership with Estee Lauder, becoming their very first Global Changemaker.
+The partnership inspired Writing Change, an initiative to support grassroots organizations dedicated to advancing literacy as a pathway to equality, access, and social change, through the power of young voices.
+She also was featured in Prada’s fine jewelry ‘Eternal Gold’ campaign featuring accessories made out of 100% certified recycled gold as an extension of the house’s commitment to sustainability.
+The special edition of her inaugural poem, “The Hill We Climb,” her debut picture book, Change Sings, and her poetry collection Call Us What We Carry, were published in 2021 and all debuted at #1 on New York Times, USA Today and Wall Street Journal bestseller lists.
+Her latest children’s book, Something, Someday, was released in September 2023 and was a #1 New York Times bestseller.
+Please visit https://amandagormanbooks.com/ for more information.